frankshearar/Home/Centrally-managing-NuGet-package-versions.md

 ![image](https://user-images.githubusercontent.com/14800916/71850448-29e8d900-3089-11ea-95d3-3c275711e933.png)
 Note: This feature is in development and is not yet complete.
-Some functionality is available as a preview.
+Limited functionality is available as a preview.

 | | |
 |:-- |:--